 Or, maybe you didn’t even ask a lot of questions, you just jumped right into quoting them a fee for the service they were asking about, and they either hired you because it was cheap enough or they didn’t because they wanted to go shop around to see if they could get a better deal, or maybe even do it themselves.

-If you’d like to change that, once and for all, and get paid to be the trusted advisor and legal counselor your clients can count on for the very best guidance, and stop competing with the online legal services, start here:
+If you’d like to change that, once and for all, and get paid to be the trusted advisor and legal counselor your clients can count on for the very best guidance, and stop competing with the online legal services…we can teach you how.

 And, watch for my next article, in which I’ll walk you step by step through exactly what I say when a potential client contacts me for legal counsel, and how as a result, I am able to be paid up to $5,000 per month for the business counsel you may be giving away for free.